bet20ICL/mips-core/README.md

 questions:
 - memory byte how to determine if it's word or byte (how do we implement this?)
 - reset  (can we use a jump instruction that jump to reset address, can jumps go to every address? no, how do we resolve

+answers:
+- have a flag that does it but can also do it at the recieving end ()
+- extra logic, aka hard code it